henriquejdc/Pizza-Delivery-Django-RestAPI/README.md

 ## PIZZA DELIVERY API
-This is a REST API for a Pizza delivery service built for fun and learning with FastAPI, SQLAlchemy and PostgreSQL.
-The video playlist is
+This is a REST API for a Pizza Delivery service built for fun and learning with Django Rest Framework.
+The video playlist is [here](https://www.youtube.com/watch?v=Sjv-HTLmnB4&ab_channel=SsaliJonathan)
-[here](https://www.youtube.com/watch?v=Sjv-HTLmnB4&ab_channel=SsaliJonathan)